kasra-hosseini/obspyDMT/README.rst

 This tool is developed to mainly address the following tasks automatically:

 1. Retrieval of waveforms (MSEED or SAC), response files and metadata from IRIS_ and ORFEUS_ (via ArcLink_) archives.
-This could be done for single or large requests.
+This could be done in *serial* or in *parallel* for single or large requests.
-2. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS_ and EMSC_ (European Mediterranean Seismological Centre).
+2. Supports event-based and continuous requests.
-3. Supports event-based and continuous requests.
+3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS_ and EMSC_ (European Mediterranean Seismological Centre).
 4. Updating the existing archives (waveforms, response files and metadata).
-5. Processing the data (e.g. *Tapering, removing the trend of the time series, filtering and Instrument correction*).
+5. Processing the data in *serial* or in *parallel* (e.g. *Tapering, removing the trend of the time series, filtering and Instrument correction*).
 6. Management of large seismic datasets.
 7. Plotting tools (events and/or station locations, Ray coverage (event-station pair) and epicentral-distance plots for all archived waveforms).

 This tutorial has been divided into the following sections:

-1.  `Quick tour`_
+1.  `How to cite obspyDMT`_
-2.  `How to cite obspyDMT`_
+2.  `Lets get started`_: install obspyDMT and check your local machine for required dependencies.
-3.  `Lets get started`_: install obspyDMT and check your local machine for required dependencies.
+3.  `Quick tour`_: run a quick tour for obspyDMT.
 4.  `Option types`_: there are two types of options for obspyDMT: *option-1* (with value) and *option-2* (without value)
 5.  `event-info request`_: if you are looking for some events and you want to get info about them without downloading waveforms.
 6.  `event-based request`_: retrieve the waveforms, response files and meta-data of all the requested stations for all the events found in the archive.